Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 ### Option 1 - Light Rampant (4:4 East adjust)

 This is my personal preference.
-The strategy outlined below follows the 4:4 CW adjust strategy in all places except, well, the part where we replace CW adjust with East adjust (Step 18 below).
+The strategy outlined below follows the strategy used in Mana, except for how the puddles are dropped.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>